Carrot, Coconut Milk and Red Curry Soup

 Serves: 4 to 6

-This soup is gorgeous with the sweet flavor of carrots from the Dungeness River Delta.
-Thai curries are chile paste blends so their flavors are complex and spicy.
+This soup is filled with the sweet flavor of carrots.
+Thai curries are chile paste blends, so their flavors are complex and spicy.
 Use a little or a lot depending on your style.

 - 3 tablespoons olive oil Add to list